7-day (one week) Tuscany itinerary

 Chianti Region, Tuscany, Italy.
 Vineyards in autumn at sunset © Shutterstock

-Castellina in Chianti is a quieter, more authentic medieval town in the heart of the Chianti Classico wine region.
-It’s a great escape from the more tourist-heavy spots, but just keep in mind that many places close in the afternoon for riposo (the Italian siesta), so plan accordingly.
+Castellina in Chianti is a smaller medieval town right in the heart of the Chianti Classico region.
+It’s quieter than some of the better-known stops, and feels more lived-in than curated.
+Just keep in mind that many shops and restaurants close for a few hours in the afternoon for riposo, so it’s worth planning your day around that.

 Where to stay in Castellina in Chianti